 Tracy has a particular interest in sustainable models and social enterprise within the fashion industry and the implications for stakeholders and educators.
 Holding an MVA Textiles, Tracy enjoys the challenges of creating textiles that inspire, with an aim of reducing the impact on the environment.

 In another life Tracy has worked for a large knitwear manufacturer and has run her own small knitwear design business.
-Tracy liaises closely with the fashion industry and the business community as part of her role as Dfi manager and educator.
+Tracy liaises closely with the fashion industry and the business community as part of her role as a fashion educator and Outreach coordinator.

 Programme Managers / Supervisors / Professors

 Annette is currently employed as a Lecturer in Fashion with strengths in pattern making, construction and design.
 In 2008, she was part of the Dunedin Fashion Incubator (Dfi) team, delivering technical workshops around the region.
 Annette has considerable industry experience as she has worked for a number of top New Zealand designers and has her own successful fashion label, ‘Iris', which was selected for the iD Dunedin show in 2012.